Profile

 Expertise

-Kir has been regularly instructed as both prosecution and defence counsel in the Crown Court and the magistrates’ courts.
-She is a Grade 2 CPS prosecutor and is regularly instructed in trial and pre-trial matters for the CPS.
-Kir has experience prosecuting cases involving, domestic abuse, harassment, robbery, dangerous driving, and offences against the person.
+Kir is regularly instructed as both prosecution and defence counsel in the Crown Court.
+She is a Grade 2 CPS prosecutor and is frequently instructed in trial and pre-trial matters for the CPS.
+She has prosecuted a wide range of cases, including those involving serious violence, domestic abuse, harassment, robbery, and dangerous driving.

 Kir has experience acting for regulators in disciplinary proceedings.
 She has appeared before the Nursing and Midwifery Council and General Optical Council, completing substantive and non-substantive hearings as well as drafting work for the General Optical Council.